oguyon/gric-cluster/benchmarks/RESULTS.md

 ## 2D spiral

-In this first test, a 2D point slowly oves outward in a spiral pattern.
+In this first test, a 2D point slowly moves outward in a spiral pattern.

 The pattern is written to a text file with:
 ```